 - Nintendo Hard: Neither game is exactly easy, but the original Neo Geo version of the sequel is perhaps one of the most brutal, unrelenting and merciless quarter-munchers ever made.
 Gaming Hell sums it ups pretty well.

 - Player Versus Player

 - Sequel Hook: The ending of the sequel clumsily states that "In 800 years, a few survivors will have power."

 - SNK Boss: Well, the games were created by SNK.

-- Spiritual Successor: Godzilla Domination for GBA is very clearly modeled on this series — with most of the cheating elements removed.
+- Spiritual Successor: Godzilla Domination for GBA is very clearly modeled on this series — with most of the cheating elements and the Scrappy Mechanic removed.
 It's a Cult Classic.